sig-rpc/sig-rpc.github.io/_optimisations/python/searching-by-for-loop.md

 tags: [loop, search, operator]
 ---

-Searching for an element in a list with a for-loop and an equality check is very natural, but Python has a built-in `in` keyword which should be used whenever possible.
+Searching for an element in a sequence (e.g. a list) with a for-loop and an equality check is very natural, but Python has a built-in `in` keyword which should be used whenever possible.

 <!--more-->